Vol. 05

 Records are being broken one after another by improving deposition speed and critical current density, as well as by approaching longer lengths.

-When the IBAD method was first discovered, its principle was verified using a small stationary device.
+When the IBAD method was first discovered, its principle was verified using a small, stationary device.
 Due to the limitations of the device, the intermediate layer wire that could be produced here was only a few centimeters long.
-After that, we designed and produced a device that could deposit the film while moving the initial base tape.
-In order to show the world that it could function as a wire, we considered the selection and arrangement of the ion source so that we could produce a meter-class wire.
-We asked a certain heavy electrical equipment manufacturer that is skilled in ion implantation technology to produce the device, but they initially refused due to budgetary constraints.
-However, we ended up paying them a promotion and they produced it for a very low price.
+We then designed and built a device that could deposit the film while the initial substrate tape was moving.
+To demonstrate to the world that it would function as a wire, we considered the selection and placement of the ion source so that we could produce meter-class wire.
+We commissioned a heavy electrical equipment manufacturer with expertise in ion implantation technology to build the device, but they initially refused due to budget constraints.
+However, we were eventually able to get them to build it for a very low price, as they were willing to pay us for our promotion.
 Thus, the device was completed at the end of fiscal year 1992.
-Because this device requires a long time for orientation, the wire production speed was only 10 cm per hour.
-Therefore, it took several days and nights to produce an intermediate layer wire of several meters.
+Because this device required a long time for alignment, the wire production speed was only 10 cm per hour.
+As a result, it took several days of continuous day and night work to produce an intermediate layer wire of several meters.

 After further improvements, the equipment was developed to be capable of producing 1m per hour.
 Eventually, it became possible to produce an intermediate layer 100m long.
 Furthermore, in the Y-based wire development project that began in 2003, the ion source was enlarged four times from 60cm x 8cm to 110cm x 15cm, so that a 500m-long intermediate layer could be produced at 5m/h.
 With this equipment, a superconducting wire 504m long and with an average critical current of 440A was realized at the end of 2007.